pentagramswheel/libra/README.md

 ###### Instance Variables
 1. `String name` - the name of this section.
 2. `String prefix` - the prefix of this section.
+3. `String emote` - the emote of this section.
-3. `Color color` - the color of this section.
+4. `Color color` - the color of this section.
-4. `String gradSheetID` - the graduates spreadsheet ID for this section.
+5. `String gradSheetID` - the graduates spreadsheet ID for this section.
-5. `String cyclesSheetID` - the graduates spreadsheet ID for this section.
+6. `String cyclesSheetID` - the graduates spreadsheet ID for this section.

 ----